How about publishing a children’s book?

 When the film of this story is made, this is the bit where we will see a montage of me working industriously as the years fly past (imaginatively illustrated by pages flying off a calendar) and the actor’s hair going grey.
 A parallel scene will show Henry the Hedgegnome living alone in a dark attic like some long forgotten Gollum.

-Time.
+About time.
 Lots and lots of time.

 During the intervening years, it was occasionally suggested by my mother, brother and some old school friends that I should publish the Hedgegnomes, and I always agreed with them but struggled to find a suitable format.
 Living in a town void of any publishing industry in which to seek advice, and with no contacts or any idea about where to start I might as well have wanted to build a nuclear power plant as publish a book.
 How do I illustrate it?
 How do I lay out the pages?
 How do I submit the manuscript?
 Where do I send it?
 What will it cost?
 And that is how it remained while I awaited the invention of the internet, digital imaging and print on demand publishing.